marda-dd/abstracts/README.md

 # Generating the dataset

 Note: the dataset requires a corpus of abstracts as input.
-This corpus is not included here due to copyright concerns.
+This corpus used to produce the outputs below (>14k abstracts from [Microscopy and Microanalysis](https://www.cambridge.org/core/journals/microscopy-and-microanalysis)) is not included here due to copyright concerns.

 Get [lbnlp](https://github.com/lbnlp/lbnlp/) working with the `matscholar_2020v1` package's `ner`